jlelong/LaTeX-Workshop-wiki/Install.md

 Starting with 1.35.0, VS Code supports Docker with [Remote - Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers).
 LaTeX Workshop works well with the extension.
 Try the extension at first.

 Starting with release 5.3.0, there is an experimental implementation on Docker support following the idea of [@Arxisos](https://github.com/Arxisos).
-You can set `latex-workshop.docker.enabled` to `true` to use `tianon/latex`.
+You can set `latex-workshop.docker.enabled` to `true` to use a docker based LaTeX distribution.
+The docker image to be used is defined by `latex-workshop.docker.image.latex`, the default value is `tianon/latex`.
 It is advised that the image is 'pre-'pulled.

 [@Arxisos](https://github.com/Arxisos) created [snippets](https://github.com/Arxisos/LaTex-Workshop-Docker) for LaTeX binaries in docker, and [@lippertmarkus](https://github.com/lippertmarkus) had another [short description](https://github.com/James-Yu/LaTeX-Workshop/issues/302) on how to use Docker with LaTeX Workshop.